 HARDROCK SILICA QUARTZ PROJECTS - WESTERN AUSTRALIA AND QUEENSLAND

-The Company has one granted and two application exploration licences in the South West of Western Australia and three granted exploration permits in Far North Queensland.
+The Company has one granted exploration licences in Western Australia and three granted exploration permits in Far North Queensland covering 286km2 in total.
 The leases cover known quartz occurrences with the potential to contain high purity silica.